| |

 |

-| this number comes from the sum
+This number comes from the sum

-of the RESULTS |
+of the RESULTS column |

 ANSWER |